zechtz/NodeRabbit/README.md

-# A simple NodeJS app detailing in interaction between Nodejs + RabbitMQ and SocketIO.
+# A simple NodeJS app that interacts with + RabbitMQ and SocketIO.

 ## Getting Started